axnsan12/drf-yasg/README.md

 pip install drf-yasg2
 ```

-Additionally, if you want to use the built-in validation mechanisms
+Given the numerous methods to manually customize the generated schema, it makes sense to validate the result to ensure it still conforms to OpenAPI 2.0.
+To this end, validation is provided at the generation point using python swagger libraries, and can be activated by passing validators=['ssv'] to get_schema_view; if the generated schema is not valid, a SwaggerValidationError is raised by the handling codec.

-you need to install some extra requirements:
+To provide the built-in validation mechanisms you can install the extra requirements:

 ```bash
 pip install drf-yasg2[validation]